Final Destination (film): Development

 The main thing they wanted about Death coming to get people is that you never saw a kind of a Michael Myers figure.
 You never saw a killer.
 And they liked that idea and they said, "Okay.
 Go write it."
 Once we had a basic story, I started cataloging the strange coincidences in my own life.
 For example, I was in the Vancouver airport waiting for a flight when John Denver came on over the loudspeaker.
 I remember saying to myself, "Hey, he just died in a plane crash – that's a little weird."
 We wrote that version of that experience into the script.

-Producers Craig Perry and Warren Zide from Zide/Perry Productions helped with the film's budget because both were similarly fascinated about the idea of an invisible force executing its victims.
+Producers Craig Perry and Warren Zide from Zide/Perry Productions helped with the film's budget because both were similarly fascinated by the idea of an invisible force executing its victims.
 Perry, a fan of The X-Files, claimed that he "responded to Wong and Morgan's work for one specific reason: dread".
+Years later, however, Reddick admitted that not giving the franchise a physical antagonist was regrettable, stating, "now every Halloween I go, 'We blew it!'
+There's no costume to buy, there's no action figure."
 New Line Cinema accepted financing and distributing rights for the film after Reddick came to them personally.

 Casting

-"One of the most important things we were looking for in casting was the actors' ability to play the subtleties – the little things that a character doesn't say or do that create the edge, the things that get under your skin and spook you," Morgan said about the auditions.
+"One of the most important things we were looking for in casting was the actors' ability to play the subtleties – the little things that a character doesn't say or do that create the edge, the things that get under your skin and spook you", Morgan said about the auditions.
+Reddick originally envisioned Tobey Maguire and Kirsten Dunst for the lead roles of Alex Browning and Clear Rivers.
+Craig Perry envisioned Jessica Biel for the role of Clear.